xiaohunying/notes/pages/aws-database.md

 - SQL Server (EBS)

 ### RDS Multi-AZ
-It is used to help with resilience and business continuity.
-The only purpose of Multi-AZ is to provide a failover option for a primary RDS instance.
-It's not to be used as a secondary replica to offload read-only traffic to.
+It is used to help with resilience and business continuity. **The only purpose of Multi-AZ is to provide a failover option for a primary RDS instance.** It's NOT to be used as a secondary replica to offload read-only traffic to.
 Multi-AZ configures a secondary RDS instance (replica) within a different AZ in the same region as the primary instance.
 The replication of data happens synchronously.

 - RDS uses a Failover mechanism on **Oracle**, **MySQL**, **MariaDB** and **PostgreSQL** instances.
 The failover process happens automatically and is managed by AWS.
 RDS updates the DNS record to point to the secondary instance within 60-120 seconds.
 The failover process happens in the following scnarios on the primary instance:
   - Patching maintenance